softprops/vs-codeowners/README.md

 ## Known Issues

 Find a 🐛 or have an idea for a feature?
-Open an issue [here](https://github.com/softprops/vs-codeowners/issues/new) and let us know what you think?
+Open an issue [here](https://github.com/softprops/vs-codeowners/issues/new) and let us know what you think.

 ## Release Notes